datawire/ambassador-docs/docs/emissary/pre-release/topics/using/mappings.md

 ### Using `cluster_tag`

-If the `cluster_tag` attribute is present, its value will be prepended to cluster names generated from the `AmbassadorMapping`.
+If the `cluster_tag` attribute is present, its value will be prepended to cluster names generated from the `Mapping`.
 This provides a simple mechanism for customizing the `cluster` name when working with metrics.

 ## Using `dns_type`